 Windows Terminal Command Prompt

 Windows Terminal is the latest command prompt provided by Microsoft.
-It is released in 2019 which provides modern terminal features which are already provided by most of the Linux terminals.
-Windows terminal is actually just a GUI which can provide both MS-DOS and PowerShell command line in a tabbed manner.
+It is released in 2019 which provides modern terminal features that are already provided by most of the Linux terminals.
+Windows terminal is actually just a GUI that can provide both MS-DOS and PowerShell command line in a tabbed manner.

 Open Windows Terminal Command Prompt